Mvalentino92/Math_4_Glory/README.md

 # Math_4_Glory
 Some functions I wrote purely for the practice of writing them.

+## Traveling_Salesman
+I will keep my various attempts at the TSP problem here.
+This is a great problem to become more familiar with adopting different algorithms and strategies to improve results on the same problem.

+**TSP_Circle.java:** The foundation is a greedy algorithm.
+The easiest TSP problem to solve is one which has it's points in a circle.
+I try to exploit this, by having the greedy algorithm stick to a circular path.

+**TSP_Cluster.java:** Another greedy algorithm approach.
+This greedy algorithm tries to prioritize two things in addition to the shortest distance.
+Going towards clusters primarily, and picking off somewhat isolated points while they are still close.

+**TSP_WeightedScale:** My first attempt at the TSP problem.
+It uses a greedy algorithm approach.
+I score each city based on two things.
+The distance it is to that city (smaller is better of course), and also the distances that can no longer be taken, because you can only visit this city once.
+Larger values are more ideal here.
+If I try to eliminate the larger values so I cant visit them, by default, I'm also making it more propable I will visit smaller values in the future.
+I alternate between different set scales.
+As in, perhaps short distance is half as important as eliminating large values this iteration.
+Or vice versa.

+## Miscellaneous
+An assortment of Math oriented functions and codes I've written.

 **AreaCombo.java:** Consider a game, in which you have two types of powers, A and B and there are 3 types of Areas X, Y and Z. Every second you have to switch between these areas, each area has specific properties by which your power A and power B increase or decrease.
 We need to keep choosing areas in such a way that our survival time is maximized.
 Survival time ends when any of the powers, A or B reaches less than 0.

 **BigInt.py** Simulates "pen and paper" math by storing individual digits of a numbers in arrays.
 Has two functions.
 One for addition, and one for multiplication.The multiplication function simply calls the addition function over and over while updating the arrays.